-Emigration has played a greater role in the story of Ireland than immigration.
+Emigration has played a greater role in the story of Ireland than immigration, in the USA and in countries like the UK, read the uk points based system for immigration purposes.
 As a country on the periphery of Europe, inaccessible by land, Ireland has not seen the numbers of immigrants more southern European countries have experienced.
 However, people have been leaving Ireland for hundreds of years.
 The Flight of the Wild Geese is a term used to describe 120,000 Irish soldiers who left to serve in continental European armies in the 16th, 17th and 18th centuries.
 There was an Irish regiment in the Spanish Army of Flanders in the 1580s.
 Typically Irish names beginning with ‘Fitz’ originate from this time frame, ‘Fitz’ meaning ‘bastard son’ in French.
 The Great Famine of 1845-52 caused Ireland’s population to fall by 25%.
 More than a million Irish people emigrated during this time, an estimated 1 million to America and 200,000 to the U.K. Most recently, following a crash in the Irish economy, more than 200,000 Irish people left Ireland over the last five years.
 A study recently showed that Ireland has the highest percentage of native-born population living abroad.

 That goes a way to explaining why the world is full of Irish bars.
 Irish people have been setting up shop all over the world for centuries.
 The population of Ireland is about 4.5 million at the moment.
 It is estimated that there are 70-80 million people in the world with Irish ancestry.